algolia/algolia-cli-old/readme.md

 - Make sure you only import JSON or CSV files.
 Don't accidentally try to import hidden files like `.DS_Store`, log files, etc. as they will throw an error.
 - Command assumes each file contains an array of JSON objects unless the file extension ends with `.csv`.
 - CSV to JSON conversion performed using [csvtojson](https://www.npmjs.com/package/csvtojson) package.
+- If no `<batchSize>` is explicitly provided, command will try to determine optimal batch size by estimating average record size, estimating network speed, and calculating a size that should work well given the concurrency.
 - If command outputs a `AlgoliaSearchRequestTimeoutError` error, this means a batch of records failed to import.
 This typically occurs when attempting to import too much data over too slow a network connection.
-Consider reducing `<maxConcurrency>` and/or `<batchSize>`.
+Command will automatically attempt to reduce `<batchSize>` to compensate, and re-try.
+If issues persist, consider reducing `<maxConcurrency>` and/or `<batchSize>`.
-- If command outputs a `High memory usage` warning, a Javascript heap allocation error, or if your system has limited memory resources, consider reducing `<maxConcurrency>` and/or `<batchSize>`.
+- If command outputs a `High memory usage` warning, it means the process is consuming a very high percentage of the estimated system heap allocation for the node process.
+Command will automatically attempt to reduce `<batchSize>` to compensate.
+If issues persist, consider reducing `<maxConcurrency>` and/or `<batchSize>`.

 ### 5. Export | `export`